massanoori/THRotator/docs/en/_sources/pages/install.rst.txt

 Copy config file
 =========================

-Copy config file corresponding to the game ``<filename of executable>.throtator`` to the following directory.
+Copy config file corresponding to the game ``sample-config/<filename of executable>.throtator`` to the following directory.

 For Th06, Th07, Th08, Th09, Th095, Th10, Th11, Th12, and alcostg
   Where the game is installed.